Kia K4 vs Toyota Corolla Hatch

 Drivetrain

-The Kia K4 lines up producing 110kW and 180Nm of torque, sent through a automatic to a FWD layout.
+The Kia K4 uses a Petrol producing 110kW and 180Nm of torque, sent through a automatic to a FWD layout.
+It covers the 0-100km/h sprint in 9.8 seconds.

 The Toyota Corolla Hatch responds with a 1.8L 4-cyl VVT-i Hybrid making 103kW and 142Nm, paired to a cvt driving the front wheels.
 It gets to 100km/h in 8.1 seconds.

 The Kia K4 has the clear power advantage at 110kW vs 103kW.
+In the real-world sprint, the Toyota Corolla Hatch is 1.7s quicker.
 For most buyers, the way each car feels day-to-day matters more than outright acceleration.

 Space & Comfort